MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 In the Shopify shop you can sell gift cards, which can be later used to pay for real products.

 When dealing with gift cards, it's important to fill in **Sold Gift Card Account** in the **Shopify Shop Card** window.
-The sold gift card will be synchronized together with orders as line.
+The sold gift card will be synchronized together with orders in line.
 Applied gift card will also be imported with order, but now as transaction.
 Notice that gift card doesn't reduce amount to invoice.

 To review issued and applied gift cards, choose the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Gift Cards**, and then choose the related link.